 October 6, 1970.
 While on vacation in Istanbul, Turkey, American college student Billy Hayes (Brad Davis) straps several pounds of hashish (about two kilograms) to his body.
-The film's soundtrack consists of an increasing heartbeat at Billy, nervous at being caught smuggling, makes his way with his girlfriend, Susan (Irene Miracle), through customs.
+The film's soundtrack consists of an increasing heartbeat as Billy, nervous at being caught smuggling, makes his way with his girlfriend, Susan (Irene Miracle), through customs.
 Billy perspires heavily, noticed by the middle aged customs agent who checks his bag.
 After their bags are searched, both Billy and Susan board a shuttle bus to their plane.
 Billy smiles, thinking he is out of danger.
 However, he notices that a large detachment of armed police and soldiers have taken up positions just outside the plane.
 Unable to detach and discard the hashish, and sweating heavily, Billy is arrested on the spot when he is frisked by a young Turkish policeman.
 Billy is taken away and back to the terminal and searched, forced to stand around in his underwear.
-After he is allowed to dress, the Turkish security chief of the airport makes his stand for several press photographs of him holding the confiscated drugs.
+After he is allowed to dress, the Turkish security chief of the airport makes his stand for several press photographs of him holding the confiscated drugs with the smiling customs officers.

 A little later, Billy meets a man, Tex (Bo Hopkins), from the US Department of State.
 He tells Billy that the recent terrorist airline hijackings have made the Turks much more fanatical about airport security and that the potency or type of drug that Billy was caught with doesn't matter: the Turkish government wants to appear tough on smuggling.
 Tex takes Billy to a local police station and is interrogated where Tex translates for a local Turkish detective whom offers Billy freedom if he points out who sold him the hash.